Aararo Aariraro: Soundtrack

 The music was composed by K. Bhagyaraj, with lyrics written by Vaali and Vairamuthu.
 For the dubbed Telugu version Chilipi Pellam, all lyrics were written by Rajasri.

 Reception

 P. S. S. of Kalki wrote it is a different story, adding that the suspense of the film was preserved perfectly, and the screenplay uninterrupted.
-For her performance, Bhanupriya won the Tamil Nadu State Film Award Special Prize and Filmfare Award for Best Actress – Tamil.
+Bhanupriya won the Tamil Nadu State Film Award Special Prize, the Filmfare Award for Best Actress – Tamil, and the Cinema Express Award for Best Actress – Tamil.